 FieldView rainfall estimates are available in rainfall reports that provide an average estimate of rainfall over a field.
 These estimates:

 - Eliminate the need to check a rain gauge in the field by making the information accessible through email notifications and in our app

 - Provide field-level rainfall estimates to ensure you have more and better information to make short-term farm operation decisions, like if a field is workable on a specific day

 We invite you to use FieldView weather features to help you get the most out of every acre during harvest season – and throughout the year.
 If you have any questions, feel free to contact the Climate Support Team at (888) 924-7475 or email@example.com.

 About The Authors

-Jeff Massey is the weather science lead for The Climate Corporation.
+Jeff Massey is the weather science lead for Climate LLC.
 He has a Ph.D. in atmospheric science and has been with Climate for more than three years, focusing on delivering agronomically relevant weather information to farmers across the nation.

 Zach Wienhoff is an agricultural meteorologist intern on the weather team with an expertise in rainfall processes.
 He is currently working towards his Ph.D. in meteorology at the University of Oklahoma with a focus in severe thunderstorm and tornado dynamics.